 Our Mull, Iona, and Coll sailing holiday is a gorgeous wander through the islands with so much choice in where to go.
 Our short time is not enough to explore anything but a little of the area, but this is a possible itinerary but the exact route and stops are entirely dependent on the wind and weather we find at the time.
-Here are some of the real highlights we can choose from
+Here are some of the real highlights we can choose from.
+Some routes do not start and end in Oban and explore nearby areas so please check the Dates and Prices section closely.
+For these routes, the experience will be very similar to below just exploring adjacent areas.

 The North of Mull